the123saurav/rabi/doc/wal_checkpointing.md

 Note that if we crashed because of OOM then resconstructing memtable from WAL at restart will keep crashing, hence we can stall writes at 2 condition:
 - max_memtables
-- memory available is less
+- memory available is less(triggers flushing if not already)
+- max_L2_files reached (compaction is slower than rate at which flushing is taking place)

 Note that before flushing you might have had max_memtables + 1 memtables but at bootstrap we construct all memtable(note that the checkpint is lost as thats stored in memory but we can rely on memory size) and flush it.